Updated: Nov 14

 Email marketing has become a popular tool for businesses because to some extent it makes the user take action toward it.
 Otherwise, the email will remain in the inbox until it is read, deleted or archived.

 First of all email marketing helps build relationships with your target audience.
-But it also does important things like driving ongoing communication, increasing traffic to your blog/social media or other place where you need to get attention.
+But it also does important things like driving ongoing communication.
+It also helps in increasing traffic to your blog/social media where you need to get attention.
 Email can be converted and filled with relevant information.
 A wide range of formats and elements allows you to create a personalized email that definitely won't go unnoticed.